junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas nods.

 "Let me guess, the risk is you might not survive this, is that it?"
-Dean can almost see the card Destiny always love to play on them.
+Dean can almost see the card Destiny always loves to play on them.

 "Possibly," Cas nods again without hesitation.
 "But we don't know for sure.
 No one has tried anything like this before."